 Find the Right Agent or Website for Your Art

 Q: Where can I find a list of art agents who represent artists?
 Trying to create art and market oneself is far too frustrating.
 Searching website after website is not only time consuming but can also get expensive in terms of signing on and paying fees.
-What are we really signing up for or will the attachment of our image really be protected?
-Will that "Virtual Art Museum" really protect our work?
-We cannot all get shows at local art galleries.
-Can you assist me in my search?
+What are we really signing up for?
+Will our images be protected?
+We can't all get shows at art galleries.
+Can you help me in my search?

 A: Your situation is one that many artists find themselves in.
-Selling art is hard enough, even when someone's doing it for you, but artists without gallery representation or agents can find the task of selling their art especially difficult.
-The good news is that the Internet provides opportunities for selling art that never before existed.
-The not so good news, as you point out, is that if you ally yourself with the wrong website or agent, you can waste time, money, lose art, or end up in bad contractual arrangements.
-The following suggestions will help you to navigate the art agent and online jungles and locate the best prospects for selling art.
+Selling art is hard enough, even when someone's doing it for you, but artists without gallery representation or agents, as you put it, can find the task of selling their art especially difficult.
+The good news is that the Internet provides numerous opportunities for selling art that never before existed.
+The not so good news, as you point out, is that if you ally yourself with the wrong website or offer, you can waste time, money or end up in unproductive contractual arrangements.
+The following suggestions will help you to navigate the online jungle and locate the best prospects for selling your art.